About this program

 The Phase II study TELLOMAK evaluating the potential of lacutamab in different subtypes of T-cell lymphomas (TCL) has been initiated in the first half of 2019.

-- As a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior treatments, including mogamulizumab,
+- As a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior systemic therapies, including mogamulizumab

-- As a single agent in approximately 90 patients with Mycosis fungoides (MF) who have received at least two prior treatments, and
+- As a single agent in approximately 90 patients with mycosis fungoides (MF) who have received at least two systemic therapies

-In patients with MF and PTCL, the study is designed to evaluate the benefit of lacutamab according to KIR3DL2 expression.
-The study will comprise two cohorts for each of the 2 indications, testing Lacutamab in KIR3DL2 expressing and non-expressing patients.
-These cohorts will follow a Simon 2-stage design that will terminate if treatment is considered futile.
-The Sézary syndrome arm of the study could enable the registration of lacutamab in this indication.
+In patients with MF, the study is designed to evaluate the benefit of lacutamab according to KIR3DL2 expression.
+The study comprises two cohorts in MF, testing lacutamab in KIR3DL2 expressing and non-expressing patients.
+These cohorts follow a Simon 2-stage design that will terminate if treatment is considered futile.
+The Sézary syndrome cohort of the study could enable the registration of lacutamab in this indication.

 The primary endpoint of the trial is objective response rate.
 Key secondary measures include incidence of treatment emergent adverse events, quality of life, overall response rate, progression-free survival and overall survival.